Russia: Passengers describe horrific scenes

 - Travelers helped those who were badly hurt, say eyewitnesses

-- 'Everyone expected death' said one person caught up in the explosion
+- "Everyone expected death" said one person caught up in the explosion

+(CNN)Smoke everywhere.
+People jumping out of rail-car windows.
+Crawling, bleeding, covered in blood.

 "So the trains stopped and almost immediately the evacuation started.
 I think that explosion happened in the tunnel between the stations.
 The smoke was coming out of there.
 There was nothing on the station itself, everything was fine."